pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 people YOU SHOULD STILL GO!
 You can feel the true spirit of open source (and open science) at PyCon US.
 No judgement.
 All "levels" of Pythonistas welcome.

-## My first main track PyCon US talk Friends don't let friends package alone
+## My first main track PyCon US talk: Friends don't let friends package alone

 This year, I gave my first main track talk at PyCon, titled “Friends Don’t Let Friends Package Alone.”
 Getting a main track slot means presenting on a big